isaac-roe/Final-Project/source/thomas_rhett/die_a_happy_man.rst

    Die a Happy Man [#f1]_

 Die a Happy Man is a song that is co-written as well as recorded by Thomas Rhett.
 This song is a song that Thomas Rhett wrote about his wife.
-He got inspiration to write this song when his wife encouraged him to write a song like "Just to See You Smile" by Tim McGraw.
+He got the inspiration to write this song when his wife encouraged him to write a song like "Just to See You Smile" by Tim McGraw.
 This song is the second single in Thomas Rhett's second album, *Tangled Up*.
 The song was released on September 28, 2015.
 Upon its release, Die a Happy Man did very well.
 It quickly reached the top of the Hot Country Songs chart doing so on November 14, 2015.
-Once at the top the song remained there for seventeen weeks before it was eventually taken over.
+Once at the top, the song remained there for seventeen weeks before it was eventually taken over.
 Die a Happy Man did very well on the charts in 2015-2016.